 - Pour approximately two tablespoons of dish soap into the bowl.

 - Submerge the urine-soaked clothing in the bowl.

 - Let the clothing soak for at least an hour.

-- After soaking either rinse the clothing out and hang to dry or put in the wash.
+- After soaking either rinse the clothing out and hang it to dry or put it in the wash.